-The work of several CalArtians appears in Freeway Studies #1, This Side of the 405, a survey of the neighborhoods and networks of Los Angeles artists, on view from April 13 through June 1 at Otis College of Art and Design's Ben Maltz Gallery.
-The artists in the show include Charles Arnoldi, who studied at Chouinard in 1968, Larry Bell (Chouinard 59), Meg Cranston (Art MFA 86), Steve Galloway (Art BFA 74), Joe Goode (Chouinard 61), Tom Knechtel (Art BFA 76), Rachel Lachowicz (Art BFA 88), Vincent Ramos (Art MFA 07), former art faculty member Alexis Smith, current art faculty member Shirley Tse, Chris Wilder (Art BFA 88), Pontus Willfors (Photography & Media 09), and Jody Zellen (Photography MFA 89).
+The work of several CalArtians appeared this spring in Freeway Studies #1, This Side of the 405, a survey of the neighborhoods and networks of Los Angeles artists at Otis College of Art and Design's Ben Maltz Gallery.
+The artists in the show included Charles Arnoldi, who studied at Chouinard in 1968, Larry Bell (Chouinard 59), Meg Cranston (Art MFA 86), Steve Galloway (Art BFA 74), Joe Goode (Chouinard 61), Tom Knechtel (Art BFA 76), Rachel Lachowicz (Art BFA 88), Vincent Ramos (Art MFA 07), former art faculty member Alexis Smith, current art faculty member Shirley Tse, Chris Wilder (Art BFA 88), Pontus Willfors (Photography & Media 09), and Jody Zellen (Photography MFA 89).

 Fallen Fruit, the art collective co-founded by David Allen Burns (Art BFA 93), Critical Studies faculty Matias Viegener, and Austin Young has been featured in a recent New York Times article.
 The group's next Public Fruit Park will open in the Bronx in 2014.
 Fallen Fruit was also the subject of a recent mini-documentary that appeared on KCET.